 Submitted by: Michael from Milwaukee, Wi

-Place the ham on a raised roasting rack, in a large roasting pan to catch dripping.
-Pour water, wine, and orange juice in roasting pan, place ham on rack, cover lightly with tin foil, and cook 2.5-3 hours until internal temp has reached 160 degrees.
+- Place the ham on a raised roasting rack, in a large roasting pan to catch dripping.
+Pour water, wine, and orange juice in roasting pan, place ham on rack, cover lightly with tin foil, and cook 2 and ½ to 3 hours until internal temp has reached 160 degrees.

-Coat the entire ham with paste and return to the oven for another 30-45 minutes.
+- Coat the entire ham with paste and return to the oven for another 30 to 45 minutes.
 You may wish to gently baste the ham with the pan juices after 20 minutes.
 (Be careful not let your mustard/sugar paste wash off if you baste it.)